layershift/jps-strongswan/README.md

 ### Additional checks

 There is a cron task installed that will check the status of strongswan service and will restart it if it's stopped.

+### Known issues

+StrongSwan uses a tap interface.
+If you don't have the ipsec0 interface ask your hoster to enable tun/tap.